Wassermann radar

 The Wasserman radar was an early-warning radar built by Germany during World War II.
 The radar was a development of FuMG 80 Freya and was operated during World War II for long range detection.
 It was developed under the direction of Theodor Schultes, beginning in 1942.
-Wasserman was based on largely unchanged Freya electronics, but used an entirely new antenna array in order to improve range, height-finding and bearing precision.
+Wasserman was based on largely unchanged Freya electronics, but used a new antenna array in order to improve range, height-finding and bearing precision.